GitLab Runner: Step 4: Run your first pipeline

 - npm run build

-That is it.
-Your pipelines are now running on your own dedicated runner, with unlimited build minutes.
+Your pipelines now run on your dedicated runner, with unlimited build minutes and no usage limits to manage.